asamallab/MCBF/README.md

 Ajay Subbaroyan, Olivier C. Martin, Areejit Samal<br/> bioRxiv 2021.09.20.461164; doi: https://doi.org/10.1101/2021.09.20.461164<br/>

+This repository contains 4 folders which are described below.

-### BF_codes
+### 1. BF_codes
-The checkers (BF_checkers.py) and generators (BF_generators.py) of the different types of BFs are given in this folder.
-BF_properties are the codes to get some properties fo BFs and perform various operations on them.
+The folder contains codes to check (BF_checkers.py) and generate (BF_generators.py) different types of biologically meaningful BFs.
+The code (BF_properties.py) enables computations of some properties of BFs and perform various operations on them.

-### Boolean_complexity
+### 2. Boolean_complexity
-The procedure to compute the Boolean Complexity is given in this folder.
+The procedure to compute the Boolean Complexity of a given BF is provided in this folder.

 ### RoF
 The code to check if a BF is an RoF, and to generate the representative RoFs are given here.
 The RoF_catalog list all the representative RoFs and their various properties upto 10 inputs.